Ztein/docsharvester/README.md

-# MCP Documentation Scraper
+# DocHarvester

-A Python-based web scraper that downloads and stores documentation from ModelContextProtocol.io (and other sites) into Markdown files for offline reference.
+A Python-based web scraper that downloads and stores documentation from different sites like https://modelcontextprotocol.io or https://docs.pydantic.dev/latest/ into Markdown files for offline reference.
+DocHarvester
+A versatile Python tool for scraping technical documentation websites and converting them to local Markdown files.
+DocHarvester makes offline documentation access seamless for developers who want to enhance their coding workflow with AI assistants like Cursor or Claude Code.
+🌟 Features

+Download complete documentation from technical frameworks and libraries Convert HTML documentation to clean, well-formatted Markdown Preserve link structure, code blocks, tables, and other formatting Configurable for any documentation site with YAML-based configuration Built-in support for ModelContextProtocol.io and other AI frameworks Respects rate limits and robots.txt for ethical scraping Easily extensible to support new documentation sources

+🚀 Use cases

+Create local documentation caches for offline development Build custom knowledge bases for AI coding assistants Generate reference material for team onboarding Archive documentation versions for backwards compatibility

+🛠️ Built with

+Python 3.9+
+UV package manager
+BeautifulSoup4
+Rich for beautiful CLI output
+Configurable architecture using YAML

 ## Features